Global Skills Strategy and Short-Term Work Permit Exemptions

 • 30 consecutive days in a 12 month period.

-This exemption has already proven itself to be extremely helpful to Canadian employers requiring only short-term, highly-skilled expertise in Canada.
+This exemption has proven itself to be extremely helpful to Canadian employers requiring only short-term, highly-skilled expertise in Canada.

 These changes have been happily welcomed by employers in Canada: they are excellent additions to the options available when hiring foreign talent.